james-chapmanhhlg/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 By prioritizing your tasks this way, you can ensure that you are making progress on the right things.

 Secondly, planning ahead is crucial.
 Make sure you have a plan for your day, week, or even month.
 Knowing what you want to achieve and when will keep you on track and prevent you from getting sidetracked.
 Use tools like calendars, task lists, timers, etc. to help keep track of your progress.

+# 2023-12-26
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Write code that is easy to understand and maintain.
+Complex code may seem impressive at first, but it often leads to bugs, errors, and difficulty in future development.
+Remember, you write code not only for the computer to execute but also for other developers to read and comprehend.
+So, strive for clarity and simplicity in your code, and let the elegance of your solution speak for itself."